srayner/joblog-backend/README.md

 # Example backend PHP application using Symfony, Doctrine and MySQL, to list and log jobs.

-## prerequisite
+## Prerequisites

 The following installation instructions assume you have git and Docker installed.
 You do not need PHP or composer installed as the application is built using a docker image and also runs inside docker containers.

 The database is accesible on port 33067, and the backend API is accessible on port 8000.
-If you system is alreading using these port numbers then they can be altered by editing the docker-compose.yml file.
+If your system is already using these port numbers then they can be altered by editing the docker-compose.yml file.
 If you do change port 8000 then remember to make the same change in the .env.local file for the front end.